Fcmam5/state-of-dz-swe-2024/website/docs/insights/cloud-and-devops.md

 <br/>

-We see that more than 51% of our participants use Docker, while 27% are using Shell/Bash scripts.
+We see that more than 51% of our participants use Docker, while 27% are using Shell/Bash scripts, while other companies are using "modern" platform provisioning tools such as Terraform, Ansible, Puppet and Chef.

-We see that Kubernetes is being used by different companies, from startups to government agencies.
+Kubernetes is being used by different companies, from startups to government agencies.

-IaC tools like Terraform, Ansible, Puppet and Chef are used by **TBD WHO**